TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_alternative_esp.md

 ## Connecting the Adapter

-This example uses the Fly Wifi Adapter but the instructions are applicable to all 3 types.
+This example uses the Fly WiFi Adapter but the instructions are applicable to all 3 types.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#method1" data-toggle="tab">Method 1</a></li>